fharteaga/fharteaga.github.io/index.md

 Hola!
 I am a sixth-year PhD student in economics at UC Berkeley, and a research affiliate at ConsiliumBots.

+I am an applied and empirical microeconomic researcher.
 I am interested in understanding how to craft effective public policy.
 Much of my research is related to school choice.

-I also like [mountains](mountain.html)<br/>.
+I also like [mountains](mountain.html)<br/>

 [CV](pdfs/CV.pdf)<br/>
 fharteaga 'at' berkeley.edu

 ### Job market Paper